candlerb/snailgun/README.markdown

     Snailgun ended
     $

 To run your test suite, use `RAILS_ENV=test frake test`.
-If you get an error about a missing socket, this may mean that snailgun hasn't finished loading your Rails environments yet.
-Use 'snailgun -v' if you wish to be notified when the environments have been loaded.

 Note that for now, you need to set the appropriate environment before starting fruby/frake (or pass `@tmp/sockets/snailgun/xxxx` on the command line).
 This is so that the request is dispatched to the correct environment.

+Snailgun wil take several seconds to be ready to process requests.
+Use 'snailgun -v' if you wish to be notified when it is ready.

+By default, only 'development' and 'test' environments are loaded.
+You can override this with `snailgun --rails test,development,production`

 Bugs and limitations
 --------------------